bft-smart/fabric-orderingservice/README.md

 The first argument is the ID of the frontend, and it should match one of the IDs specified in the `RECEIVERS` parameter in the `./hyperledger-bftmart/config/node.config`file.
 The second argument is the number of connections available in the connection pool between the Go and JAva components, and it should match the `ConnectionPoolSize`parameter from the `BFTsmart` section in the `./fabric/sampleconfig/orderer.yaml` file.
 The third parameter is the TCP port from which the Java component delivers blocks to the Go component, and should match the `RecvPort` parameter in the previous section/file.

-The Go component of the frontend is launched with the `./fabric/build/bin/orderer start` command.
+The Go component of the frontend requires a genesis block.
+Generate the block using the`./configtxgen -profile SampleSingleMSPBFTsmart -channelID [system channel ID] -outputBlock ../../genesisblock` command from inside the `./fabric/build/bin/` directory.
+You can then launch the Goo component with the `./fabric/build/bin/orderer start` command.

+## Running an example chaincode

+To execute an example chaincode using this ordering service, enter `./fabric/build/bin` and generate the rest of the Fabric artifacts as follows:

+`./configtxgen -profile SampleSingleMSPChannel -outputCreateChannelTx ../../channel.tx -channelID [channel ID]`

+`./configtxgen -profile SampleSingleMSPChannel -outputAnchorPeersUpdate ../../sampleorg.tx -channelID [channel ID] -asOrg SampleOrg`

+You can now launch an endorsing peer by executing the `./fabric/build/bin/peer node start` command.
+You can now use a client to join a channel and install/execute chaincode as follows:

+`./peer channel create -o 127.0.0.1:7050 -c [channel ID] -f ../../channel.tx`

+`./peer channel join -b [channel ID].block`

+`./peer channel update -o 127.0.0.1:7050 -c [channel ID] -f ../../sampleorg.tx`

+`./peer chaincode install -n [chaincode ID] -v 1.0 -p github.com/hyperledger/fabric/examples/chaincode/go/chaincode_example02`

+`./peer chaincode instantiate -o 127.0.0.1:7050 -C [channel ID] -n [chaincode ID] -v 1.0 -c '{"Args":["init","a","100","b","200"]}'`

+`./peer chaincode query -C [channel ID] -n [chaincode ID] -v 1.0 -c '{"Args":["query","a"]}'`

+`./peer chaincode invoke -C [channel ID] -n [chaincode ID] -v 1.0 -c '{"Args":["invoke","a","b","10"]}'`

+`./peer chaincode query -C [channel ID] -n [chaincode ID] -v 1.0 -c '{"Args":["query","a"]}'`

+`./peer chaincode invoke -C [channel ID] -n [chaincode ID] -v 1.0 -c '{"Args":["invoke","a","b","-10"]}'`

+`./peer chaincode query -C [channel ID] -n [chaincode ID] -v 1.0 -c '{"Args":["query","a"]}'`

 ## Running with the sample clients

 To submit a heavy workload of representative transactions using the sample clients available in `./fabric/sample_clients`, execute the commands bellow in the following order:

-1) Execute `go build`  at directories `./fabric/orderer/sample_clients/deliver_stdout` and `./fabric/orderer/sample_clients/broadcast_msg/` to compile the sample clients
+Execute `go build`  at directories `./fabric/orderer/sample_clients/deliver_stdout` and `./fabric/orderer/sample_clients/broadcast_msg/` to compile the sample clients

-2) Generate the genesis file using the `./configtxgen -profile SampleSingleMSPBFTsmart -channelID [channelID] -outputBlock ../../genesisblock` command inside the `./fabric/build/bin/` directory.
-3) Run `orderer/sample_clients/deliver_stdout/deliver_stdout --quiet --channelID [channelID]`
+Execute `orderer/sample_clients/deliver_stdout/deliver_stdout --quiet --channelID [system channel ID]`

-4) Run `orderer/sample_clients/broadcast_timestamp/broadcast_timestamp --channelID [channelID] --size [size of each transaction] --messages [number of transactions to send]`
+Execute `orderer/sample_clients/broadcast_timestamp/broadcast_timestamp --channelID [system channel ID] --size [size of each transaction] --messages [number of transactions to send]`

-For more information regarding this project, read the technical report available at  http://arxiv.org/abs/1709.06921